TOILmodular/Rings/README.md

 <img width="245" alt="ProgrammingConnectors1" src="https://github.com/TOILmodular/Rings/assets/97026614/c66c2573-c085-4518-a28f-8aa0f665fca7">
 <img width="312" alt="ProgrammingConnectors2" src="https://github.com/TOILmodular/Rings/assets/97026614/0d6f9800-10da-4272-8e9e-248578f61d43">

-If you want to see more about the chip programming process, you can check out [this YouTube video](xxx).

 ## Calibration
 The calibration procedure is the same, as the one for the original module from Mutable Instruments.